linkspreed/smm/README.md

 ## Stay up to date with our official social media announcements

+### 11.07.2026
+- Topic: Brand Community
+- Directory: /posts/2026/July/11
+- Description: ``` Stop renting your audience from tech monopolies who can slash your reach overnight with shifting algorithms.
+Escaping this trap requires shifting to an owned community model where you retain full data control and turn casual buyers into a loyal tribe.
+Build your own digital destiny and secure your margins today. https://youtu.be/DenQ_jk2fz4?is=TyBgGq-UAPDsBI0a ```

 ### 10.07.2026
 - Topic: Community Management in 2026
 - Directory: /posts/2026/July/10